intel/neural-compressor/docs/source/sq_medium_blog.md

     <img src="./imgs/sq_convert.png"/>
 </div>

-Please note that this conversion will make the quantization of weights more difficult, because the scales attached to weights showed above are per-input-channel, while quantization of weights is per-output-channel or per-tensor.
+Please note that this conversion will make the quantization of weights more difficult, because the scales related to weights are per-input-channel, while quantization of weights is per-output-channel or per-tensor.

 So **the second question is how much difficulty to be migrated**, that is how to choose the **convention per-channel scale** $s_{x1}$ and $s_{x2}$ on the above image.
 Different works adopt different ways.